Wasps & Hornets

 Wasps & Hornets are dangerous to man because of their ability to inflict painful stings.
 Some people are extremely sensitive to the protein material injected by these insects, and such people may become extremely ill or may even die as a result of being stung only once.

-Polistes wasps: This is probably the most common form of paper wasp, building rather simple nests of only on layer of cells, and commonly seen hanging from the eaves of houses and beneath.
+Polistes wasps: This is probably the most common form of paper wasp, building rather simple nests and commonly seen hanging from the eaves of houses and beneath.

 Hornets: One of the universally recognized wasp nests is a brownish-gray structure resembling a large football.
 These insects are moderately large with a body that is basically black and with a face of whitish or yellow appearance.